 - Develop a Regular Sleeping Pattern

-Maintaining a regular sleeping pattern will help your body regulate the melatonin and cortisol hormones in your system, in which both help with your sleep.
+Maintaining a regular sleeping pattern will help your body regulate the melatonin and cortisol hormones in your system, which both help with your sleep.
 There has been a connection between cluster headaches and changes in sleep routine.

 - Avoiding Certain Medications